cloudvlad/graphdbcli/knowledge-net/Commands/Repository Management/Research/Properties send from the GraphDB Workbench to the Backend when creating repository.md

 | type                                   | graphdb                                       | string           |                 | no                  |
 | location                               | ""                                            | string           |                 | no                  |

-There was a property - `sesameType` , found [here](https://graphdb.ontotext.com/documentation/11.1/manage-repos-with-restapi.html#edit-a-repository-s-configuration) was is not part of the repository configurations from [here](https://graphdb.ontotext.com/documentation/11.1/configuring-a-repository.html#configuration-parameters).

 ^gdb-11-1-2-properties

 ## Conclusion
 There are many properties, that are either not exposed for override, or not used internally.